google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ### Renderer setup

-In order to have the cursor use `CustomMarkerSvg` we need to override the renderer.
+In order to have the cursor use `CustomMarkerSvg` you need to override the renderer.
 For more information on customizing a renderer see the custom renderer [codelab](https://blocklycodelabs.dev/codelabs/custom-renderer/index.html).

-Add the following code to the bottom of `custom_marker_svg.js`:
+Add the following code to the bottom of `custom_marker_svg.js`, outside of the `CustomMarkerSvg` class definition:

 ```js
 class CustomRenderer extends Blockly.geras.Renderer {